 Whatever you decide to do, don’t put off getting covered because you smoke.
 This can be a damaging cycle that leaves your family unprotected.

-If You Stay Aware of Life Insurance Birthdays & Key Years
+4. Be Aware of Life Insurance Birthdays and Cut Off Years

 Every year you age you’re a little closer to death as morbid as that sounds.